prabhamarkandan/prabhamarkandan.github.io/about.md

 If you’re interested in coaching, engineering leadership, if any of this resonates with you, or just want to connect and say hello, I’d love to hear from you.

+> "Success is liking yourself, liking what you do, and liking how you do it."
+>
+> *Maya Angelou*

 Connect with me on [LinkedIn](https://www.linkedin.com/in/prabha-markandan-24816918/).

 ---